macropin/django-registration/docs/backend-api.rst

 At its core, django-registration is built around the idea of pluggable backends which can implement different workflows for user registration.
-Although the default backend uses a common two-phase system (registration followed by activation), backends are generally free to implement any workflow desired by their authors.
+Although :ref:`the default backend <default-backend>` uses a common two-phase system (registration followed by activation), backends are generally free to implement any workflow desired by their authors.

 This is deliberately meant to be complementary to Django's own `pluggable authentication backends